sualehalam/Wehealth-webscraping-project/docs/DATA_DICTIONARY.md

 # Data Dictionary — Crawler Output

-This document describes the JSON output produced by the batch crawler (examples/batch_crawler_example.py).
-It defines every field, the expected type, example values, and notes about cleaning, privacy, and downstream use.
+This document describes the JSON output produced by the batch crawler (_examples/batch_crawler_example.py_).
+It defines every field, the expected type, example values, and notes about privacy use.

 File location (example):